-Moderated by Yorkville’s Diversity Consultant Thamina Jaferi, hour-long virtual event saw panelists including Dr. Thommi Odom Lawson, Daisy Wright and Garry Priam engaging on a number of different subjects.
+Moderated by Yorkville’s Director of Diversity, Equity and Inclusion, Thamina Jaferi, the hour-long virtual event saw panelists including Dr. Thommi Odom Lawson, Daisy Wright and Garry Priam engaging on a number of different subjects.

 From “showing up authentically” in different academic and work environments, to the impact of racial trauma on mental health, to the responsibility of senior management and decision makers to actively set the tone for inclusion so it cascades down to the rest of the organization – no topic was left unturned.

 As a leadership consultant, national board-certified counselor and author of the newly released book Grace Space: Understanding and Implementing Work/Life Harmony, Lawson discussed some of the challenges she’s faced in both her corporate and academic lives.

 “In both worlds, I’ve always had to prove myself.
 I had to prove that my education came from a top college/university.
 Oftentimes, I have been challenged by students who say, ‘Do you have a PhD?
 Where did you get the PhD from?’” she said.

 “I have also been challenged by my peers, because they want to make sure you earned your seat, right?
 Sometimes that means we have to do more.
 I think the biggest challenge in both environments when showing up as one of maybe two minorities is that ‘black tax’ that I had to pay.”

 Priam – the founder and president of Mossa International Inc., a management consultant company – shared similar experiences, noting that he often finds himself living two very separate lives: one as his authentic self and the other as his work self.